Sally Mayo, LPC

 No one is ever required to change; my aim is providing you with a clear space for discovering and exploring all parts of yourself.
 The therapy relationship can be the laboratory for learning to be authentic with yourself and my hope is that you can use that learning to build a more meaningful life.

 I arrived at Therapy Austin after experiences in technology research, software start-ups, a personal chef business, and active volunteering in the community.
 I am familiar with the challenges of working within large organizations, managing professional relationships, and navigating career changes.

+A neuroscience nerd, I am committed to understanding how our personal biology influences our experiences.
+Neurobiology is a useful path for increased self-acceptance.
 In addition to my Master’s degree in counseling from St. Edward’s University, I have a Bachelor’s degree from Texas A&M University, and a Master’s degree in business also from St. Edward’s.

 Please let me hear from you and let’s talk about working together.
 Call me at 512/201-4501, ext.
-182 or fill out an online request form.
+182.

 Would you like to talk to someone directly about counseling?
 Call us at (512) 201-4501 ext.
 1.

 Phone calls are answered Monday through Friday, 1pm-4pm.